ryparker/aws-cdk-eks-lambda-proxy-workaround/README.md

 # aws-cdk-eks-lambda-proxy-workaround

+UPDATE: The fix has been released.
+This workaround is no longer necessary.

 Workaround for proxy support in the onEvent EKS Lambda.
 This workaround is necessary until [this fix](https://github.com/aws/aws-cdk/pull/16657) is released.

 ## Before you continue